Quartile Calculator

 Quartiles and the IQR have numerous practical applications across various fields:

-One of the most valuable applications of quartiles is in identifying outliers and assessing data quality.
+One of the most useful applications of quartiles is in identifying outliers and assessing data quality.
 The IQR method is a robust technique for detecting potential outliers in a dataset.

 Values are considered potential outliers if they are: